BKWLD/scrapey/README.md

 # Scrapey

-Get info about a URL such as you get when sharing a link on Facebook.
+Laravel 3 bundle for getting info about a URL such as you get when sharing a link on Facebook.
 It looks at normal meta tags, open graph meta tags, and scrapes images from the page.

 ## Usage